zx2a17/AWSGlueExample/README.md

 ![image](https://github.com/user-attachments/assets/7671e20c-39dc-41bf-a5a8-c1bcd86338aa)

 Project Steps:
 1) Create S3 buckets for data source and targets with the following folder structure.
+These Partitions make querying the data more efficently

 ``` mermaid